 Modern enterprises have been constantly implementing the technical and cultural changes required to adapt and embrace the DevOps methodology.
-The practice of DevSecOps extends DevOps by introducing security early into the SDLC process, thereby minimizing software vulnerabilities and enhancing its overall security posture.
+The practice of DevSecOps extends DevOps by introducing security early into the SDLC process, thereby minimising software vulnerabilities and enhancing its overall security posture.
 In this workshop, we will show how this can be achieved through a series of live demonstrations and practical examples.

 The following topics, which encompass an entire Secure DevOps methodology, will be covered:

 - Introduction and overview of DevOps

 - The What and why of DevSecOps?

 - Secret Management using Vault, Jenkins and Docker Secrets

 - Security in Developer Workstations: Pre-Commit Hooks using Talisman

 - SAST – Static Application Security Testing

 - DAST – Dynamic Application Security Testing using open-source tools like ZAP and Arachni